 Blondes really do have more fun!
 Smart, trainable, and born to please, the golden retriever is loved around the world as a first-rate companion dog and for specialized service work.
 Thanks to their kind temperament and dedication, goldens are a top family dog, and happy to snuggle with young and old alike.

-The Napoleons of the dog world, Chihuahuas are the little dog with big attitude and even bigger heart.
+The Napoleons of the dog world, Chihuahuas are the little dog with a big attitude and an even bigger heart.
 They can be fierce little warriors if they think the situation requires, but really they just want to snuggle with their chosen person for the rest of time.
 Chihuahuas tend to bond with one family member especially, and may not be a match for families with small children.

 Truly man’s best friend, the Labrador excels on the hunting field, as a service dog, and as a family member.
 These versatile, even-tempered dogs are dedicated to their people.
 And food.
 Labs are always loving and always hungry.